search icon

 Whether it’s an employee, a business partner, a friend, or a family member, the expansion issue isn’t the only one that applies to these people.
 Do you really want to put any of these people in a position where they would need to be present at the address provided to the state during all standard business hours?

-Before we get to our preferred option, we’ll briefly state that some people have their attorney or accountant provide registered agent service, but we don’t typically advise our readers to do this either.
+Before we get to our preferred option, we’ll briefly state that some people have their attorney or accountant provide registered agent service, but we don’t typically advise our readers to do this, either.

 With all that said, the option that we strongly recommend to just about every business entity in America is hiring a professional registered agent service.
-These companies make their living providing top-notch registered agent service to companies of all sizes, and most of them also have offices in all 50 states, making potential expansion a breeze.
+These companies make their living providing top-notch registered agent service to companies of all sizes, and most of them also have registered agent offices in all 50 states, making potential expansion a breeze.

 Obviously, we prefer registered agent services to the other options, but how do you choose the right one for your company?
-If you want an in-depth look at all the major national registered agent service providers, check out our guide to the top options.
+If you want an in-depth look at all the major national registered agent service providers, check out our guide to the top registered agent options.

-Overall, ZenBusinessLegalZoom Registered Agent ServiceNorthwest, and IncFile Registered Agent Service are the services that come to mind for most entrepreneurs.
+Overall, ZenBusinessLegalZoomNorthwest, and Bizee are the services that come to mind for most entrepreneurs.
 Check out ZenBusiness customer reviews.

 Conclusion

-It should be noted that each of the options discussed in this guide has its place, and that depending on the details of your business, some of them may make more or less sense for you.
+It should be noted that each of the options discussed in this guide has its place and that, depending on the details of your business, some of them may make more or less sense for you.
 Still, for most of our readers, the peace of mind and reliable service provided by professional registered agents are absolutely worth the cost.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.